esallychang/BIOF521_Spring2022/_episodes/03-VariantCalling_Tutorial.md

 > 5. Take a look at the output file <span class="glyphicon glyphicon-eye-open"></span>.
 It should have the same columns as the input, but limited to rows where the value of `EFF[*].GENE` is `S`.
 > 6. The helpful summary of the output file tells us the following: `Filtering with c14=='S', kept 4.04% of 1187 valid lines (1187 total lines)`, and that the file is **48 lines long**.
 Because this 48 includes the header, we know that there are **47 Spike protein mutations** in our data set!
 >
-> > ## How many of these Spike protein variants can be found in each sample?
+> > ## How many of these Spike protein effects can be found in each sample?
 > > There are several ways to do this, but one way uses the same <button type="button" class="btn btn-outline-tool" style="pointer-events: none"> Count occurrences of each record </button> tool as above.
 > >
 > > This time, make sure that the <span class="glyphicon glyphicon-file"></span> **From Dataset** variable is set to the output of **Filter** that we just generated.